 Addiction does not just affect the person who is in recovery.
-This affliction can be thought of as a family disease, because it has a direct impact on everyone in the patient’s inner circle.
-This is just one of the many reasons why family support during recovery is so important for everyone involved.
+This affliction can be thought of as a family disease because it directly impacts everyone in the patient’s inner circle.
+This is just one of the many reasons family support during recovery is essential for everyone involved.

-According to the Substance Abuse and Mental Health Services Administration, recovery is a process during which people become healthier, live more focused lives and attempt to reach their full potential.1 This is not accomplished without four major aspects that lend support during recovery:
+According to the Substance Abuse and Mental Health Services Administration, recovery is when people become healthier, live more focused lives, and attempt to reach their full potential.1 This is not accomplished without four major aspects that lend support during recovery:

 - Overcoming addiction by making healthier choices